gasparl/dtjs/README.md

 Afterwards, you can detect a keypress change as, for example, `key_time = DT.now()`.
 Then you can calculate the response time as `resp_time = key_time - disp_time`.

-Below is an example to how to record keypresses.
+Below is an example of how to record keypresses.

 ```javascript
 // first, wait for the page to load (via "DOMContentLoaded")